 Spectrum internet from Charter Communications has a cable coverage area comprising just over 50% of all households in the state.
+Their coverage is primarily in Southern California, including Los Angeles.
 They have 230,228 census blocks registered for residential cable service within California.

 Spectrum has 3 plan tiers: Standard, Ultra, and GIG.
-Their pricing strategy includes tiered pricing, meaning that consumer bills commonly increase 31% or more after the first 12 months of service.
+Their pricing strategy includes tiered pricing and WiFi leasing fees, meaning that consumer bills commonly increase 31% or more after the first 12 months of service.
+Spectrum cancellation is managed by phone or in-person.
 Spectrum deals for existing customers are scarce.

-Xfinity is the second-largest cable internet provider in California, with coverage reaching a reported almost 34% of households within the state.
+Xfinity is the second-largest cable internet provider in California, with coverage reaching a reported almost 34% of households within the state, primarily serving Northern California, including the Bay Area.
 They reported coverage in 139,236 census blocks with the FCC in 2020.

-Xfinity offers a variety of plans, although like most cable companies, they do not extend promotions for existing customers.
-Xfinity pricing is variable compared with Spectrum, and can differ widely based on location.
+Xfinity offers a variety of plans, including a Gigabit plan.
+Like most cable companies, they do not extend promotions for existing customers.
+Xfinity pricing is variable compared with Spectrum, includes WiFi equipment fees, and can differ widely based on location.

 Cox is the third-largest cable internet provider in California by coverage area, reaching approximately 9% of state households according to FCC filings.
 They registered 38,743 census blocks with the FCC in their most recent 2020 coverage dataset.

 Cox offers several promotional plans for new customers, including a gigabit download coaxial offering advertised as Gigablast.
-New customers cannot access promotional rates, but can lower their Cox bill by cord-cutting or annual negotiation calls.
+New customers cannot access promotional rates, but can lower their Cox bill by cord-cutting, removing WiFi fees, or annual negotiation calls.
 Due to competition from Google Fiber and AT&T Fiber, Cox is keen to retain existing cable subscribers, especially if they have a TV bundle.

 |Provider||Service Type||Percent of CA households covered|